Pigeon aux Raisins à la Mode de Flandres (Classical Edition)

 Order this meal

 This is a traditional Flemish pigeon dish with sweet white grapes and a silky sauce.
-The key trick is slow-roasting at low heat (285°F / 140°C) for tender, fall-off-the-bone meat, then finishing with a glossy sauce thickened with pigeon liver and rice flour.
-Takes about 2 hours and serves 4 people.
+The key trick is slow-roasting at low heat (285°F / 140°C) for tender, fall-off-the-bone meat, then finishing the sauce with rice flour, sour cream, and a little reserved grape syrup.
+This version serves 4 with about 1 pigeon per person, roughly 300 g each.

 Quick Info